ubc-library-rc/intermediate-Jekyll/Instructor_notes.md

       {% endfor %}
     {% endif %}
 ```
-{% unraw %}
+{% endraw %}

 10. Use copyright footer for the include example\
 11. Then go back to svg-icons and connect it to config file - add an email and show how the webpage will update
-12. Activity 4 and general on Serving
+12. Activity 4 and notes on Serving

-Show the difference between Jekyll Now and Jekyll Now new and describe bundler